maptiler/angular-template-maplibre-gl-js/README.md

 Your MapTiler account access key is on your MapTiler [Cloud](https://cloud.maptiler.com/account/keys/) account page.

-:information_source: If you don't have an API KEY you can create it for free at https://www.maptiler.com/cloud/
+:information_source: If you don't have an API KEY, you can create it for free at https://www.maptiler.com/cloud/

 ### Run

-To start your local environment run:
+To start your local environment, run:

 ```
   ng serve --open